Fidge123/DSAbot/README.md

 ### Aptitude

 If your character has aptitude in a certain skill, you may reroll one die and keep the better result.
-The bot supports this similarly to Schips.
+The bot supports this similarly to fate points.

 > !
 14 14 15 @ 10-1-2 Kraftakt

 ```
 @User Kraftakt
 EEW:     11  11  12
 Würfel:  20   1  18
 FW 10    -9      -6 = -5 FP